Broadcast together. Play together. Grow together.

 Use the Google Sheet, available to all Network members, to schedule your broadcasts.
 You should aim to have your broadcasts in the schedule by 3pm UK time every Sunday, or earlier where possible.
 Information not included in the spreadsheet cannot be included in the graphical broadcast schedule (see below) and promotion of your streams will not be possible.
 Please keep the spreadsheet up to date.

-The broadcast schedule of members of The Network will be available via a 1920×1080 resolution animated video schedule and a static image schedule.
+The broadcast schedule of members of The Network will be available via a static 1920×1080 resolution file, and an animated 700×1080 daily schedule.
 Before broadcasting, you should check for the most up to date schedule graphics, input them into your stream software (OBS, or equivalent) and discuss what’s coming up on The Network during your broadcast.
-Please do not feel compelled to run down the whole week, the next 48 hours will suffice.
+Please do not feel compelled to run down the whole week, the next day will suffice.

 Do not promote your own monetised content – Twitch subscriptions, Patreon, merch, etc – during other member’s broadcasts.
 This is poor taste.
 Instead, help the broadcaster to promote upcoming broadcasts, including your own, and shill your wares there.
 Soliciting follows is acceptable at the discretion of the broadcaster.